SyedaEshalMurtaza/Calculator/README.md

 I’m planning to add a few more cool features:

-A scientific calculator mode with advanced functions.
+1. A scientific calculator mode with advanced functions.

-A calculation history to track previous results.
+2. A calculation history to track previous results.

-Polishing the design for a more modern look.
+3.Polishing the design for a more modern look.